-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients injured in delivery vehicle accidents.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have been in a delivery vehicle accident.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

 When generically talking about commercial vehicles versus delivery vehicles, there is no real difference.
 A commercial vehicle carries cargo for a company.
 However, for the purposes of discussing car accidents, a commercial vehicle refers a large vehicle, like a semi-truck, an 18-wheeler, or a tank truck.
 In other words, vehicles that are much larger and heavier than a passenger vehicle.
 Delivery vehicles are smaller trucks and minivans that make deliveries in neighborhoods, like the ones from UPS, FedEx, Amazon, and other delivery or service vans.

 While these are larger and heavier than normal passenger cars, they are nowhere near as large or heavy as the commercial vehicles you think of on the highway.
 For comparison, a commercial vehicle weighs more than 30,000 pounds, while a delivery vehicle will generally weigh anywhere between 8,500 and 12,000 pounds.
 Standard passenger vehicles usually weigh around 4,000 pounds.

 What Causes Delivery Truck Accidents?

 - Driver Error/ Recklessness: When making deliveries, the delivery truck driver must stop often, which may inconvenience drivers behind them.
 These drivers may get irritated and impatient, and may drive dangerously in some way.
 Delivery truck accidents can also occur because couriers find themselves in unfamiliar places.